COPECO ADMISSION IS POSTPONED. APPLICATIONS FOR THE NEXT INTAKE WILL OPEN IN DECEMBER 2024

 NB!
 Printed scores must be sent in a binder.
 Accepted file formats for electronic submissions: PDF, mp3, mp4.
 Accepted media formats: CD, DVD, USB stick.
 Please always check local regulations as some institutions may require that you upload all your material online.

-3) Signed declaration confirming that you are the author of the compositions and recordings submitted in the portfolio.
+3) Signed confirmation letter confirming your authorship of the compositions and/or performance on the recordings submitted in the portfolio.

 4) Motivation letter outlining your aims and goals for the CoPeCo programme.